lucidrains/rotary-embedding-torch/README.md

 q = torch.randn(1, 1024, 64) # queries - (batch, seq len, dimension of head)
 k = torch.randn(1, 1024, 64) # keys

-# apply the rotations to your queries and keys prior to the dot product and subsequent softmax (attention)
+# apply the rotations to your queries and keys after the heads have been split out, but prior to the dot product and subsequent softmax (attention)

 freqs = freqs[None, ...] # unsqueeze for batch dimension
 q = apply_rotary_emb(freqs, q)